 Research fellow, Infectious Disease Epidemiology Department, London School of Hygiene & Tropical Medicine (LSHTM)

-Rahaf is a pharmacist and a public health professional.
-Over the past 9 years, she has supported the implementation and development of various programmes and researches focusing on crisis-affected populations and humanitarian settings in Jordan, Lebanon and Sudan, Syria, and the UK.
+Rahaf is a pharmacist and a public health researcher.
+Over the past 9 years, she has supported the implementation and development of various programmes and research studies focusing on crisis-affected populations and humanitarian settings in Jordan, Lebanon, Sudan, Syria, and the UK.
 She has worked with the International Committee of the Red Cross (ICRC), the British Red Cross (BRC), Our Hearts with You Foundation (OHWY), King’s College London (KCL) and different community-led organisations, focusing on nutrition in emergencies, mental health, antibiotic resistance, Sexual and Gender Based Violence (SGBV), education and COVID-19.
 She holds an MPH from the University of Leeds with the prestigious Chevening Scholarship Award from the UK Government.
+Currently, Rahaf is completing her PhD focusing on co-production of research in humanitarian settings.

 Abd Elhameed Ahmed